My Research Journey Part 2 - Lessons of The Curse of Goodhart’s Law and the Duality

 The curse of Goodhart’s Law in Adversarial Examples Research

 One interpretation of the cause of adversarial examples is that deep learning models are “overfitting” to the training goal (e.g., minimizing cross-entropy loss on the training data), and thus they learn “spurious features” that are not robust.
-Therefore, adversarial examples are actually emerging because of Goodhart’s Law: we are optimizing for a specific training objective, and the model finds “shortcuts” that work well on the training data.
+Under this perspective, adversarial examples are actually emerging because of Goodhart’s Law: we are optimizing for a specific training objective, and the model finds “shortcuts” that work well on the training data.

 The curse is that when we try to fix adversarial examples, we actually fall into the same trap again.
 We created a new metric—Adversarial Robustness (performance under worst-case small perturbations)—and began optimizing for that specifically.
 By treating a symptom as the ultimate goal, we fell into the same cycle.
 The robustness metric itself is not the destination; its true value lies in revealing the structural flaws of how deep learning algorithms perceive the world.
 Among all the defense methods proposed in the past decade, the most effective (and the only effective) one is Adversarial Training, which directly optimizes the robustness metric bruteforcely.
-However, it brings barely any insights to solving slightly different problems, such as other types of perturbations, or larger perturbations, or the general out-of-distribution generalization problem, or the robustness of other domains such as LLMs.
+However, it brings limited insights to solving slightly different problems, such as other types of perturbations, or larger perturbations, or the general out-of-distribution generalization problem, or the robustness of other domains such as LLMs.

 The Duality: Research Questions vs. Engineering Targets